AJslashTracey/derivativesBacktestingData/README.md

-# BTC Futures Data for Systemic Backtesting
+# BTC Futures Data for Systematic trading backtests

 This repository contains various BTC Futures datasets formatted for use in systemic backtesting models.
 The data includes a variety of metrics across different time intervals, facilitating comprehensive analysis and strategy testing for BTC Futures contracts.